Kim Kimbler, Von Russell, Evan Boyer, and Jane Santucci - April 23, 2016

 Terre Haute, through involvement of all citizens, business leaders, churches, community organization and schools, will have a town free of litter and an established recycling program.

-Our mission is to work with city government, business leaders, community organizations, churches, residents, property owners and schools to solve the problem of trash on the streets and in the alleys of Terre Haute.
+Our mission, as a program of TREES Inc., is to work with city government, business leaders, community organizations, churches, residents, property owners and schools to solve the problem of trash on the streets and in the alleys of Terre Haute.

 1. Minimum of two city wide cleanups a year.